Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 \subsubsection{Identifying Motility and Fluorescence Biosignatures}

 After calculating track features, \acrshort{helm} and \acrshort{fame} investigate tracks for evidence of motility and fluorescence.
-For both, a \acrfull{ml} classifier estimates the probability that each track exhibits motile behavior.
-While the system is agnostic to the \acrshort{ml} model used, the computational limitations (Table \ref{tab:reqs3}) and interpretability requirements (Table \ref{tab:reqs4}) lead us to deploy classical \acrshort{ml} methods, including \acrfullpl{gbt}, \acrfullpl{rf}, and \acrfullpl{svc}.
+For both, a \acrshort{ml} classifier estimates the probability that each track exhibits motile behavior.
+While the system is agnostic to the \acrshort{ml} model used, \ed{the computational and interpretability requirements (Table \ref{tab:reqs4} Req.
+L4-7,9)} lead us to deploy classical \acrshort{ml} methods, including \acrfullpl{gbt}, \acrfullpl{rf}, and \acrfullpl{svc}.
 We describe the implementation and evaluation of our model in Section \ref{sec:results_class}.
-The posterior probabilities or classification confidences produced by these classifiers further inform data downlink prioritization (discussed in Section \ref{sec:method_prio}).
+The posterior probabilities \ed{(i.e., confidences)} produced by these classifiers further inform data downlink prioritization \ed{via the \acrshort{sue} (as }discussed in Section \ref{sec:method_prio}).
 In a flight scenario, the classification model would be trained on the ground and stored onboard for inference with the possibility to retrain and re-transmit new model parameters throughout the mission. \acrshort{fame} also assesses particle fluorescence by directly analyzing the color profile of tracked particles.
-It calculates maximum particle fluorescence of each color channel and uses this to inform downstream prioritization through the \acrshort{dd}.
+It calculates maximum particle fluorescence of each color channel and uses this to inform downstream prioritization through \ed{both the \acrshort{sue} and \acrshort{dd}.}